MND Australia

 Genetics and MND

-About 10% of MND is ‘familial’ which means that there is or has been more than one affected person in a family.1 The remaining 90% of people with MND are the only affected person in their family and are said to have ‘sporadic’ MND.2
+Up to 15% of MND is ‘familial’ which means that there is or has been more than one affected person in a family.1 The majority of people with MND are the only known affected person in their family and are said to have ‘sporadic’ MND.2

 PLAY VIDEO